Hot Watch List:: Tremor International Ltd (LON:TRMR)

 Tremor International Ltd (LON:TRMR) stock Trading Summary:

-Tremor International Ltd (LON:TRMR) stock changed position at -0.0182% to closing price of GBX135.00 in recent trading session.
+Tremor International Ltd (LON:TRMR) stock changed position at 0.088% to closing price of GBX136.00 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 284760 shares.
+The stock registered Last trading volume of 244937 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 370.036k shares and relative volume is now at 0.77 ×.
+The stock average trading capacity stands with 362.443k shares and relative volume is now at 0.68 ×.

 Tremor International Ltd (LON:TRMR) Stock Price Movement in past 50 Days period and 52-Week period